Car Parts Industry Trends: Online Parts Sales to Reach $8.9 Billion in 2017

-Our annual forecast for online parts sales puts projected retail sales at $8.89 billion in 2017, posting a 16% increase over 2016.
+Our annual forecast for online car parts sales projects retail sales at $8.89 billion in 2017, posting a 16% increase over 2016.

 Online Parts Sales Summary:

-…Ecommerce auto parts sales outpacing brick & mortar, will reach $8.9B excluding auctions and used parts
+…Ecommerce car parts sales outpacing brick & mortar, will reach $8.9B excluding auctions and used parts

 …Over $4B in online sales will be on mobile devices in 2017